beehive-lab/TornadoVM/assembly/src/docs/18_CUDA.md

 In order to run the PTX backend of Tornado, you will need a CUDA compatible device.

 #### Installation
-As a first step, TornadoVM must be installed as described [here](1_INSTALL.md).
+**Step 1:**

-Then, you will need to setup the `CUDA Toolkit`.
-If you don't have it installed already, you can follow [this guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
+You will need to setup the `CUDA Toolkit`.
+If you don't have it installed already, you can follow [this guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).

+**Step 2:**
+Make sure you follow the [environment setup](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#environment-setup) to add the required environment variables.
+Depending on the installation, you might also have to expand your `C_INCLUDE_PATH` variable to include the CUDA headers.
+Example: `export C_INCLUDE_PATH=/usr/local/cuda/include:${C_INCLUDE_PATH}`

-In order to check that the installation has been successful, you can run the following commands:
+To ensure that the installation has been successful, you can run the following commands:
-`nvidia-smi` and `nvcc --version`
+`nvidia-smi` and `nvcc --version`.

 The output of `nvidia-smi` should be similar to:
 ```